kostaslbc/Rc-planes-live-map/README.md

 Download all files and extract them to your pc into a single directory.
 For example C:\\live_map.

 1.Copy the android aplication file (APK) "TX16S_Live_Map.apk" to your phone and install it.

 2.Double Click the esp32_File_1.bat for plane 1.This will flash the esp32 board for 1st plane.

-3.Double Click the esp32_File_2.bat for plane 2.This will flash the esp32 board for 2nd plane.
+3.Double Click the esp32_File_2.bat for plane 2.This will flash the esp32 board for 2nd plane and so on.
+Up to five planes can be binded.

 # Photos